mprechtl/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts5-common-formats-and-api-for-rp-registration-information.md

 #### 2.4.5 MultiLangString

-The ``MultiLangString`` class is used within the definition of the [``IntendedUse``](#243-intendeduse) class to provide the country code  and string tuple in each localisation of the intended use's `purpose` attribute array.
+The `MultiLangString` class is used within the definition of the [`IntendedUse`](#243-intendeduse) class to provide the country code  and string tuple in localisation of the intended use's `purpose` attribute array, and within the definition of the [`WalletRelyingParty`](#21-walletrelyingparty) class to provide the country code and string tuple in localisation of the Wallet-Relying Party's `serviceDescription` attribute array.
 The codes and strings shall be provided according to the rules set in Annex E of \[ETSI TS 119 612\].

 | Attribute                 | Multiplicity | Type                   | Description                           |
 |---------------------------|--------------|------------------------|---------------------------------------|